 The best thing about festive decor is that it can be marvellously easy to spread around the house.
 If you’re pressed for time, you can even do it by simply incorporating a few holiday-themed items into your current decor!

 One of the best examples is the humble throw pillow.
-Just replace your usual throw pillows with Christmas-themed ones, perhaps in the traditional red, green, and white.
-Or use pillows that have motifs like snowflakes, reindeer, and the like.
+Swap your usual throw pillows with Christmas-themed ones that have motifs like snowflakes and reindeer.

-The same thing can be done with blankets, by the way.
-Toss a nice knitted blanket in red and green over the back of a couch and you’ll be surprised by how quickly it changes the look of the room.
+The same thing can be done with blankets.
+Toss a nice knitted blanket in red and green over the back of a couch, and you’ll be surprised by how quickly it changes the room.

-Other ideas to consider are festive centerpieces for dining and coffee tables, holiday-themed curtains, and mini Christmas trees!
+Other ideas to consider are festive centrepieces for dining and coffee tables, holiday-themed curtains, and mini Christmas trees!

 2. Creative Lighting Solutions